-Analysis and training on creative and agile methods for ideation, development, prototyping, and production of artistic projects and creative businesses in an interdisciplinary and collaborative working environment.
+Analysis and training in creative and agile methods for ideation, development, prototyping, and production of artistic projects.
+Work in creative businesses and in interdisciplinary and collaborative work environments.

-Throughout the program, students conceptualize, design, and develop a digital narrative project.
-During the first three semesters, they focus on the concept, explorations and prototyping of their ideas.
+Throughout the programme, students conceptualise, design, and develop a digital narrative project.
+During the first three semesters, they focus on concept ideation, development and prototyping of their ideas.